jAndreas/Supply/README.markdown

-The second thing that needs to be configured is the servers absolute path.
-This is done in `supply.pl`:
+The second thing that needs to be configured is the servers absolute path to your files.
+This can be done in `supply.pl`:

+    my $javascript_dir	= "/var/www/typeofnan/js";
-    my $html_dir	= "/var/www/typeofnan";
+    my $css_dir         = "/var/www/typeofnan/css";

 So if we pass `/js/init.min.js` to `supply.files()`, `supply.pl` will open